 Museum Hours

-Open by appointment only July-September 2020.
+Or by appointment.
 Contact holdernesshistsoc@yahoo.com or call M. Mason 603-968-3334.

-2020 Summer Programs and Exhibits
+2025 Summer Programs

 See Squam Postcard Collection Courtesy of Peter Francesco